eventnetusa/eventnet/src/_vip/medicare-oep.md

-      **Note: EventNetUSA cannot guarantee that all client request will be fulfilled by Medicare OEP due to availability of fleet vehicles and mall displays as pictured above.**
+      **Note: EventNetUSA cannot guarantee that all client requests will be fulfilled and ready to open by Medicare OEP due to availability of fleet vehicles and mall displays as pictured above.**
     single_image_block:
       single_image_path:
     double_image_block: